-Four years after his BAFTA win for short film Three Brothers, Aleem Khan returns to the London Film Festival with his debut feature, After Love, a stunning and compassionate drama, exploring love, loss, and forgiveness.
+Four years after his BAFTA win for short film Three Brothers, Aleem Khan returns to the London Film Festival with his debut feature.
+After Love is a stunning and compassionate drama, exploring love, loss, and forgiveness.

 After Love wastes no time throwing you in at the deep end.
 In the simple, but brilliantly executed opening scene, Mary and Ahmed Hussain (Joanna Scanlan, Nasser Memarzia) return home from welcoming a baby into the extended family.
 Almost poetically, minutes after the celebration, Ahmed dies unexpectedly before his wife’s eyes.
 Although it might seem obvious that the more we saw of the characters, the more emotional this sudden death would be, but Khan tells us from the very beginning that the film isn’t about Ahmed, it’s about his widow.
 We don’t know everything about him and, as it turns out, neither does she.